coderefinery/mma/_episodes/04-pybind11.md

 The polyphorism is "imported" from the C++ side, but we make use of it on the python side.

-### Extending the class dynamically
+### Extending the classes dynamically

 In Python you can add new attributes to a class dynamically.
 As the Phonetic/Algorithm and Soundex class are implemented, they can not get new attributes dynamically.

-This feature we add to the parent (PhoneticAlgorithm).
+Though, we can add this feature to the PhoneticAlgorithm.
+The subclasses will inherit it.

 The Py11PhoneAlg.cpp is changed to: